Ceramic vs gas vs induction cooktops: which is best for you?

 banner

-If you are in the market for a new cooktop, knowing what options you have can help you make the right choice.
-By exploring the differences between ceramic vs gas vs induction cooktops, you can make an informed choice that will best suit your needs.
+If you are in the market for a new cooktop, a good understanding of your options can help you make the right choice.
+By exploring the differences between ceramic, gas, and induction cooktops, you can make an informed choice that will best suit your needs.

 How a gas cooktop works